corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/managing/registration-requests/pre-auth/configuring-pre-auth-rules.md

 As described in [Registration Approval]({{< relref "../_index.md#pre-authentication" >}}), you can specify that certain changes to the member’s context must be manually approved (or declined), even if a pre-auth token was submitted.
 This section describes how to manage pre-auth registration rules using the Corda REST API.

 {{< note >}}
-When you apply pre-auth rules, the member registration status is set as “PENDING_MANUAL_APPROVAL”.
+When you apply pre-auth rules, the member registration status is set as `PENDING_MANUAL_APPROVAL`.
 This is the final outcome of registering the member through rules.
 {{< /note >}}

 ## Adding a Pre-Auth Approval Rule